Understanding Burnout: A Path to Recovery

 Burnout often results from overextending yourself.
 Learn to say no and limit your commitments.
 Protect your personal time by:

-Turning off work notifications after hours
+Turning off work notifications after hours.

-Scheduling breaks during the day
+Scheduling breaks during the day.

-Avoiding multitasking to focus on one task at a time
+Avoiding multitasking to focus on one task at a time.

 Step 3: Prioritise Self-Care